bartongroup/RATS/vignettes/tutorial.md

 # Contact information

-The rats R package was developed within [The Barton Group](http://www.compbio.dundee.ac.uk) at [The University of Dundee](http://www.dundee.ac.uk) by Dr. Kimon Froussios, Dr. Kira Mourao and Dr. Nick Schurch.
+The rats R package was developed within [The Barton Group](http://www.compbio.dundee.ac.uk) at [The University of Dundee](http://www.dundee.ac.uk) by Dr. Kimon Froussios, Dr. Kira Mourão and Dr. Nick Schurch.

 To **report problems** or **ask for assistance**, please raise a new issue [on the project's support forum](https://github.com/bartongroup/Rats/issues).
 Providing a *reproducible working example* that demonstrates your issue is strongly encouraged to help us understand the problem.
 Also, be sure